myntra/goscheduler/README.md

 | Day of month  | Yes      | 1-31                   | * ,/-       |
 | Month         | Yes      | 1-12 or JAN-DEC        | * ,-        |
 | Day of week   | Yes      | 0-6 or SUN-SAT         | * ,-        |

+The supported symbols and their meanings are as follows:

+- `*`: Matches all possible values.
+- `,`: Specifies multiple values.
+- `/`: Specifies stepping values.
+- `-`: Specifies a range of values.

 Examples
 - `0 0 * * *`: Executes a task at midnight every day.